Ei3-kw/Grimalkin/README.md

 - To find the scripts that were developed to produce the game please go to **_/Grimalkin/Assets/Scripts_**

 ## Script naming conventions
-this section will explain all the Script naming conventions used in the project
+This section will explain all the Script naming conventions used in the project
  - *_controller.cs is used to describe a script that controls a behaver in the game.
  - AT_* script that is used in the alarm tablet interaction
  - OS_* script that is used in the online shopping interaction